-28
+Figure 28: SDRAM ACT and Write Commands in Signal Tap

 Now, the first pointer goes to address 0x400001, none of these numbers are seen anywhere in the address pins!
 What’s going on?
 In order to understand this, we need to understand row, column and bank organization, as well as Avalon bus to SDRAM controller address shifting.
 These are difficult things to figure out without reverse engineering since documentation was a bit sparse on the SDRAM controller IP.
 Let’s break it down through an exercise.